fickya1987/Prediction-For-Ficky/README.md

 - Automatic data preprocessing simplifies the workflow.
 - Identifies the best-performing model for quick decision-making.
 - Provides a separate ARIMA forecast for the full dataset, adding another layer of analysis.

+6. **How to Run:**

+Prerequisites: Ensure you have Python and the required libraries installed (pandas, scikit-learn, streamlit, statsmodels, xgboost).
+You can install them using:

+-Bash
+pip install pandas scikit-learn streamlit statsmodels xgboost Use code with caution. content_copy
+Open Your Terminal: Navigate to the directory where you've saved the app.py file.

+-Run the App: Type the following command and press Enter:

+-Bash
+streamlit run app.py
+Use code with caution.
+content_copy
+This will start the app, and a new browser window will open automatically.
+You should see the app's interface where you can upload your data and begin exploring sales predictions.